vinjanampathy/Heterogenous_COVID19_India_Model/README.md

 ### Projections and intervention strategies by incorporating geographical, infrastructural and response heterogeneity

-This website is a repository for the code and some results that are available in our [paper posted on the arXiv](https://arxiv.org/abs/0906.1259).
+This website is a repository for the code and some results that **will soon be** available in our [manuscript](https://arxiv.org/abs/0906.1259) posted on the arXiv.
 We welcome the _use and modification_ of the code presented here and any comments from the reader.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-### Markdown
+### Model

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for